Control Flow#

 }

 We can also chain several tests together when there are more than two options.
-This makes it simple to write a function that returns the sign of a number:
+This makes it simple to write code that returns the sign of a number:

 } else {